Episode #5: Anti-Nixon Songs of the 70s

 18:23 Remember “Harper Valley PTA?”
 That was evidence of Tom T. Hall’s songwriting prowess.
 He also wrote “Watergate Blues,” which is a nice narrative on the 1972 election and Watergate.
 It wasn’t a radio hit but he played it a lot in live shows.
 A couple of the best lines of the song: “The USA bought a new used car” and “Nobody knows what this country has lost.”
 Amy plays a clip of “Watergate Blues.”

 20:55 Amy is happy to finally get to introduce Gil Scott-Heron, poetic genius and some say father of hip hop, into the podcast.
 He, along with Brian Jackson, recorded his own observations on the Watergate mess and called his “H20gate Blues.”
 It is worth the listen if only to hear Gil imitate a 1970s phone dialing and then say, “I am sorry the government you have elected is inoperative.”
-It is actually worth listening for more than that, which is why Amy lets this recoding play a little bit longer than she normally would.
-It’s a history listen.
+It is actually worth listening for more than that… it’s a history lesson.

 30:00 A perusal of the Top 10 the week that “You Haven’t Done Nothin’” was #5 on the Billboard pop chart proves Stevie’s point.
 There were not many heavy-hitting songs in the Top 10.
 (Cheech and Chong, though!)

 30:35 Richard Nixon finally resigned on August 8, 1974 and Amy plays a clip of the speech.
 It is notable for many reasons, not the least of which is how Nixon never apologized for the mess he made and said he was quitting because he lost the support of Congress.
 Also, he was going to be impeached, which he did not mention in his speech.